Leadership & Theology

 • demonstrate a capacity to articulate, defend, and critically evaluate an original spirituality of leadership related to their own leadership context

-• Articulate an advanced understanding of the intersections between the areas of justice in ministry, dialogue and relationship, relationship to the created world, reconciliation, justice and peace and moral vision and religious leadership.
+• articulate an advanced understanding of the intersections between the areas of justice in ministry, dialogue and relationship, relationship to the created world, reconciliation, justice and peace and moral vision and religious leadership.

 Assumed Knowledge